junglekid/aws-eks-keda-sqs-lab/README.md

 ## Conclusion

-This guide demonstrated how to implement a production-ready, event-driven autoscaling solution using KEDA with Amazon EKS.
+This guide demonstrates how to implement a production-ready, event-driven autoscaling solution with KEDA on Amazon EKS.
 You learned how to:

 - Deploy a complete EKS infrastructure using Terraform
 - Implement GitOps workflows with Flux for continuous deployment